jekyll/jekyll/docs/_posts/2020-05-25-jekyll-4-1-0-released.markdown

 * Excerpts won't be generated for `Jekyll::Page` subclasses automatically unless such instances have an `excerpt` key in their `data` hash.

-For the interest of plugin authors:
+For the interest of gem-based theme authors:
 * From `v4.1.0` onwards, a newly generated theme workspace (via `jekyll new-theme ...`) will have the gemspec configured to bundle a `_config.yml` at the root of the workspace.
 If you don't wish to include the configuration file in the released gem, please remove `|_config\.yml` from the regular expression in the gemspec.